 We sincerely care about our employees' retirement needs and have gone the extra mile to provide additional retirement benefits for them.
-We have been awarded the accolade of "Good MPF Employer Award" by the Mandatory Provident Fund Schemes Authority (MPFA).
+We have been awarded the accolade of "Good MPF Employer 5 Years+" with e-Contribution Award and MPF Support Award by the Mandatory Provident Fund Schemes Authority (MPFA).